C-3-F/CS324/11b-hw-iomultiplex/README.md

  11. How many times did `epoll_wait()` return in conjunction with receiving the bytes sent by the client?
 Do not include the event triggered by the incoming client connection, before data was sent.
+     1

  12. How many total bytes have been read from the socket and echoed back to the client at this point?
+      1

 Type "bar" in the "client" pane where `nc` is running.
 Then press "Enter".
 This sends four additional bytes to the server ("bar" plus newline).

- 13. What happened to the bytes from "foo" that had been _received_ by the kernel but not yet _read_ from the socket?
+ 13. What happened to the bytes from "foo" that had been _received_ by the kernel but not yet _read_ from the socket? they are still in the kernal's receive buffer

  14. Why did `epoll_wait()` not return even though there was data to be read?
+      Since edge-triggered epoll only triggers on new data arrival, if you do not call recv() to read all of the available data, it will remain in the socket's receive buffer.
+However, epoll_wait() will not fire again unless new data arrives.

 Stop the client and then the server by using `ctrl`+`c` in their respective panes.